hashicorp/terraform-provider-boundary/website/docs/r/resource_user.html.markdown

 ## Argument Reference

 The following arguments are optional:
+* `account_ids` - Account ID's to associate with this user resource.
 * `name` - The username.
 Defaults to the resource name.
 * `description` - The user description.
 * `scope_id` - The scope ID in which the resource is created.
 Defaults to the provider's `default_scope` if unset.